zendroidhd/my_mvvm_pattern/README.md

 ## Purpose
 This codebase provides a sample of my particular style of MVVM.
-Whle most projects I have seen use architecture patterns in the project, A good amount of those projects did not have a clear pattern regarding the structure of the code, this codebase is my personal preference regarding a cleal, testable structure.
+Whle most projects I have seen use architecture patterns in the project, A good amount of those projects did not have a clear pattern regarding the structure of the code, this codebase is my personal preference regarding a clean, testable structure.

 ### Structure
 Their are four main classes per activity/fragment